DerekRay/ADU-SICP-Exercises/README.md

 # ADU-SICP-Exercises
-ArsDigita University SICP problem sets
+These Exercises are original from SICP curriculum of ArsDigita University program in 2001.
+Hope these Exercises help you study SICP